graeme-a-stewart/cpp-concurrency/doc/04-ThreadedBuildingBlocksLoops.md

     }
 ```

-The way that TBB turns such a serial loop into a parallel loop is to express the operation as a *callable* object, which can take a special TBB template class as an argument. e.g., we can write a classsupporting the `operator()` to do this:
+The way that TBB turns such a serial loop into a parallel loop is to
+express the operation as a *callable* object, which can take a special
+TBB template class as an argument. e.g., we can write a class supporting the `operator()` to do this:

 ```cpp
 #include "tbb/tbb.h"